adimosh/IX.Retry/README.md

 An operational retry policy framework for any operations that might fail due to recoverable circumstances.

-Each failure is handled based on a specific policy which can be customized (note: future rlease).
+Each failure is handled based on a specific policy which can be customized (note: future release).

 Usage
 -----